anniekao/lighthouse-js-fundamentals/stretch-project/README.md

 # To Dos
 - fix the css:
     - center all elements
-    - fix the default colour of the bars and the text
+    - fix the default colour of the bars and the text aka make it 'prettier'